makoConstruct/termpose/README.md

 A B C D:
   E
   F
-#A contains B, C and D. D contains E and F
+#A(B C D(E F)).
+If the line sequence is terminated by a colon, the last element takes the indent sequence, rather than the first.
 A B(C)
   D
-#A contains B and D. B contains C.
+#A(B(C) D)
 A B(C
   D
-#equivalent (crazy, right?
-Thing is: Support for multiline indentation syntax makes the use of paren blocks spanning multiple lines completely unnecessary and against convention, thus unjustifiable.
-As a result, it'd be really dumb to require people to close their parens.
-It'd just be tricky, inhumane pedantry.)
+#equivalent (crazy?
+Thing is: Since indentation is supported and suffient for expressing containments spread over multiple lines, there is no need to allow brackets to do this.
+So we don't.
+Stemming from that, since a bracket cannot possibly continue over multiple lines, we just close them automatically.)
 A B:C D:E
 #A contains B and D, but C and E are contained by their colon buddy, B and D respectively
 A:B:C:D:E
-#each contains the next
-A(B(C(D(E))))
-#equivalent
+#A(B(C(D(E))))
 A(B(C(D(E
-#equivalent
+#equivalent, in this case
 A "a string"
-#"a string" is contained within "A" ("A" == A, all symbols are just strings)
+#A("a string"). (all symbols are just strings, but this one contains a space, so it needs quotes.)
 A "a string
 #equivalent.
 Closing quote isn't needed if the line ends.
-What else could such a statement be intended to mean?
 A"a string
 #equivalent
 A "